fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+IMPORTANT FIX: Compatibility with plugin Payment Plugins for PayPal WooCommerce not working properly on mobile devices.

 * Bump tested up to WooCommerce 7.5
 * Improved: Add a safe location for translation files at `wp-content/languages/fluid-checkout/`.
 * Improved: Support for language variations to use the main language translation.
 (Ie.: `es_AR` will use `es_ES` for the translation).